Affiliate links on Android Authority may earn us a commission. Learn more.

 - The Android skin comes with a host of UI changes and new features.

-Huawei has quietly announced a new version of its EMUI software for global users.
+Original article: August 27, 2021 (1:10 AM ET): HUAWEI has quietly announced a new version of its EMUI software for global users.
 EMUI 12 succeeds EMUI 11 with a cleaner UI and several new features.
 The look of the latest Android skin is inspired by Harmony OS 2.0.
-While Huawei is also expected to bring the new operating system to its existing phones, it seems the company is not ready to ditch EMUI altogether.
+While HUAWEI is also expected to bring the new operating system to its existing phones, it seems the company is not ready to ditch EMUI altogether.

 EMUI 12 design and UI changes